mokuda2/senioryearreflection/_posts/2023-04-04-The-Color-Red.md

 “I know I mentioned this before, but a dealbreaker for me is someone who’s ambitious.
 I definitely want someone like that—someone who’s passionate about something and has goals and wants to make it to the top.
 I also value someone who can carry intellectual conversations.
 Also someone who is able to be independent.
 But dating isn’t easy.
 It’s hard to find someone who physically and emotionally and intellectually aligns.”

 “Yeah.
 Dating is hard.
 During the first month of dating, dating was my top priority.
 I just wanted to go on as many dates with as many guys as I could so I could figure out what qualities were important to me.
 But now I've realized how difficult finding a long-term relationship can be.
 Now I'm kinda like, ‘Meh.’
-Sometimes it feels pointless and a waste of time to text a guy, go on one date, and then never see him again after that, even if we left on good terms.
+Sometimes it feels pointless and a waste of time to text a guy, go on one date, and then never see him again after that, even if we leave on good terms.
 I mean, I still want to date, but sometimes it feels like I won’t ever find the right person."

 "I can see us being at least friends," Sam said.
 "It could be more."